 You will find everything from pristine, powdery white sand beaches, to course salt & pepper sand beaches, to fine black sand beaches, and even green sand.
 With a little exploring you can discover an amazing array of beauty, character and charm in Big Island beaches.

 The water along the west coast can be outrageously clear and calm, making for the best snorkeling in all Hawaii.
 In particular you will find amazing Big Island snorkeling opportunities at Kealakekua Bay, Kahalu'u Beach Park, and Honaunau Bay (Two Step).
+Keep an eye out for humuhumunukunukuapua'a (Reef Triggerfish), the Hawaii state fish (below).

 As tantalizing as the clear, blue, calm Pacific (peaceful) ocean appears, it is that very surf that poses the greatest potential danger along our Hawaii beaches.
 Know before you go!
 The surf in Hawaii is very strong, and rip currents can form without warning.
 Understanding basic Hawaii beach safety will make for a more pleasurable experience, and help to ensure that you return home happy and healthy.